-Hence we knew we wanted to celebrate our anniversary on a holiday but weren’t sure where to go.
-Given the amount of traveling we have done this year and the fact that I was unwell during our anniversary week, we knew I did not have the energy to travel too far.
-We still however wanted to see a new, beautiful place. 😀 (No compromises there! 😛 ) Hence we came up with the plan to visit Chicago! 🙂
+We knew we wanted to go on a holiday during our anniversary but we weren’t sure where to go.
+Given the amount of traveling we have done this year and the fact that I was terribly unwell during our anniversary week, we knew I did not have the energy to travel too far.
+We still however wanted to see a new, beautiful place (no compromises there!) and hence came up with the plan to visit Chicago! 🙂

 Chicago has quite a bad rep. So many people asked us why we were going to Chicago for our anniversary.
 They said it’s quite unsafe and told us to change plans.
 I feel most cities have safe and unsafe areas and we should do some research before heading to a new destination no matter what.
 It’s better to use common sense and avoid bad areas and make sure your hotels are in a safe location.
-And we were quite excited about our trip to Chicago and since our tickets were already booked, we decided to be extra cautious but still go ahead with our plan.
+We were quite excited about our trip to Chicago and since our tickets were already booked, we decided to be extra cautious but still go ahead with our plan.

 And boy am I glad we did… because we loved Chicago! 😀

 We had booked our room at the iconic LondonHouse Chicago, which is located on the prominent corner of North Michigan Avenue and Wacker Drive.
 It is a beautiful, waterfront property that was built in the year 1923.
 This location is also the historical site of Fort Dearborn.

 With incredible views of the river and downtown chicago, our hotel was within walking distance from Cloud gate/Chicago Bean, and the magnificent mile as well.
 The area around our hotel was bustling with activity and had such a cheery vibe.
 It looked and felt a lot like Manhattan (probably prettier).
-No wonder I loved this place! 😛
+We absolutely loved it! 🙂

 The only complaint I had was the weather in Chicago.
 It was mind numbingly cold! 😐 Given how sick I was during this trip, the cold was absolutely unbearable.
-I guess you can’t expect anything better in December. 😐
+I guess you can’t expect much else in December! 😐